AbirHasanShuvo/AbirHasanShuvo/README.md

 - 🔭 Currently I am studying towards a master’s degree in **CSE at Jahangirnagar University**

 - 🌱 First i learned **Android development with Java build some project.
-Now i am interested in flutter development and learning it & doing some android based project**
+Now i am interested in flutter development and learning it with doing some android based project**

 - 💬 Ask me about **C, JAVA, PHP, HTML, DART**